divinediscipline/send-it/README.md

 * Clone the repository
 * run "npm install" to install all the application dependencies.
 You must have NPM - Node package manager installed to do this.
 * run "npm start" to start up the server at localhost 5000
-* navigate to localhost:5000/api/v1 to make http requests to the specified endpoints
+* navigate to localhost:5000/api/v1 to make the required http requests to the specified endpoints